Ten Best LSAT Practice Tests

 Completing LSAT practice tests is an important part of preparing for the LSAT.
-Practice tests will help prepare you for answering questions under time constraints and condition your mind and body for the rigors of taking the 4-hour test LSAT on test day.
+Practice tests will help prepare you for answering questions under time constraints and condition your mind and body for the rigors of taking the 4-hour exam on test day.
 Almost all LSAT test prep companies offer LSAT practice tests that are actual LSAT exams released by the Law School Admissions Council.
 Many also develop their own practice LSAT tests.
 The key is to use practice tests that also offer detailed explanations of each answer.
 Here are 10 of the best resources for LSAT practice tests.

 Free practice tests